9 Job interview tips for success

 Result: what outcomes did your actions lead to?

 Framing the highlights of your career in this way will provide those interviewing you with a more focused answer.
+To prepare for a job interview, think about what kind of questions you might be asked – or look some up online – then practice answering the questions and giving your responses in STAR format.

 Research the company thoroughly